MGeo: Multi-Modal Geographic Pre-Training Method: Experiments

-Table~\ref{table:ranking} gives the ranking results of both bi-encoder and cross-encoder.
-As the original StructBERT outperforms the other generic PTMs, it is used for further DA.
-The generic PTMs directly fine-tuned on the downstream tasks show a low performance, which indicates that these two tasks are challenging.
+Table~\ref{table:ranking} gives the ranking results of both bi-encoder and cross-encoder PLMs.
+As the original StructBERT outperforms the other generic PLMs, it is used for further DA.
+The generic PLMs directly fine-tuned on the downstream tasks show a low performance, which indicates that these two tasks are challenging.
 Since cross-encoder can make fine-grained interactions among input features, while bi-encoder only interacts with the $CLS$ representations for the sake of efficiency, cross-encoder generally outperforms bi-encoder by a large margin.

-By applying DA on bi-encoder, PTMs could gain an advantage over the generic ones.
-However, DA models consider only the textual modality and neglect the other geographic modal.
+By applying DA on bi-encoder, PLMs could gain an advantage over the generic ones.
+However, DA models consider only the textual modality and neglect the geographic modality.
 Through multi-modal pre-training, MGeo without query GC raises 2.37\% (\textit{resp.}, 1.07\%) point of Recall@1 on BERT-DA (\textit{resp.}, StructBERT-DA) by bridging the gap between query text and POI GC.
 After being accompanied by query GC, MGeo further shows a 3.55\% (\textit{resp.}, 1.77\%) improvement in Recall@1 over DA models with the help of incorporating correlations between query GC and POI text, as well as between query GC and POI GC.
-It is worth noting that GC of half the training and test queries are noises to simulate the arbitrary geolocation of users, as described in Section~\ref{sec:geotes}.
-The results show MGeo's capability of denoising and it may gain more improvements if the queries have more precise geolocations.
+It is worth noting that GC of half the training and test queries use random locations to simulate the arbitrary geolocation of users, as described in Section~\ref{sec:geotes}.
+The results show MGeo is robustness and it may gain more improvements if the queries have more precise geolocations.